 Mukhtar M. Ibrahim is a reporter for Minnesota Public Radio who covers the local United States attorney’s office and the FBI.
 He has extensively covered domestic and international terrorism-related issues, including a controversial anti-terrorism program in Kenya which was part of the U.S. government’s “soft power” strategy to combat radicalization in East Africa.
 Since joining MPR, he has covered a wide variety of assignments, including breaking news, enterprise, daily news, profiles, and live blogging.
 He has also written about immigration and stories of young Somali-Americans from Minnesota who either traveled to Syria or were charged with a conspiracy to join terrorist groups.
 Mukhtar previously worked as a contributing digital reporter for MPR and as a freelance journalist.
 His work has appeared on BuzzFeed News, the St. Paul Pioneer Press, Al Jazeera English, and the Wisconsin Center for Investigative Journalism, where he worked as investigative reporting fellow.
 He’s the founder of Sahan Journal, an independent source of information for East Africans and Somalis in the diaspora.

-This conversation will launch The Lake of Dreams, a public art installation celebrating the stories of the immigrants.
-The event will feature art from the project and the installation Remembrance, a series of paper boats moored with pencils that invites the public to write down what they would like to be remembered for.
-The panel discussion has been made possible through a grant from PEN America’s Press Freedom Incentive Fund, which supports projects that underscore the vitality of journalism through the impact it has on a range of local issues.
+This conversation launched The Lake of Dreams, a public art installation celebrating the stories of the immigrants.
+The event features art from the project and the installation Remembrance, a series of paper boats moored with pencils that invites the public to write down what they would like to be remembered for.
+The panel discussion was made possible through a grant from PEN America’s Press Freedom Incentive Fund, which supports projects that underscore the vitality of journalism through the impact it has on a range of local issues.